OpenPrinting/openprinting.github.io/_posts/2024-09-11-OpenPrinting News - August 2024.md

 There will also be a Canonical/Ubuntu booth with several people from Canonical, especially also Mauro Gaspari, organization lead of the Ubuntu Summits, from Canonical's Community Team.

+**See all Canonical/Ubuntu activity in [this Ubuntu blog](https://ubuntu.com/blog/meet-canonical-at-open-source-summit-europe-2024).**

 ## Ubuntu Summit 2024 in The Hague
 Also the [Ubuntu Summit](https://ubuntu.com/blog/ubuntu-summit-2024) is coming closer, only 6 weeks left (on October 25-27).